-- 3.5.3.3 Field players who are substituted for when leaving the field of play for normal illness/injury shall not re-enter the game in that same period.
+- 3.5.3.3 Field players who are substituted for when leaving the field of play for normal illness/injury shall not re-enter the game in that same period, unless the player causing the injury was issued a card.
 Exception: Players are permitted one re-entry in the second period only. - 3.5.3.4 Field players who are not substituted for (team plays short) when leaving the game for illness/injury may re-enter the game (after being beckoned by the referee) during the run of play or at any stoppage of play, including times for normal substitutions.
+The player shall re-enter from the halfway line on the bench side of the field.